SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 **Note**: Many of these questions will be answered by the course, so just carry them over and go from there.

+- JS is garbage collected (right?) which may have implications such as for instance the way the `delete` operator is described in the MDN docs:

+  > The JavaScript **`delete` operator** removes a property from an object; if no more references to the same property are held, it is eventually released automatically.

+- Hard know and understand JS's primitive and complex data types.

 - Is there any intuitive JS built-in way to compare arrays?
   Since the `===` is not very helpful for arrays that are not the exact same pointer.